-- Shut- off engine and set parking brake. - Engage transmission by placing freewheel control in driving position (See "TO TRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
+- Depress forward drive pedal to full forward position, hold for five (5) seconds and release pedal.
+Depress reverse drive pedal to full reverse position, hold for five (5) seconds and release pedal.
+Repeat this procedure three (3) times. - Shut- off engine and set parking brake. - Engage transmission by placing freewheel control in engaged position (See "TO TRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
 After the engine is running, move throttle control to half (1/2) speed.
 Disengage parking brake. - Drive tractor forward for approximately five feet then backwards for five feet.
-Repeat this driving procedure three times. - Your tractor is now purged and now ready for normal operation.
+Repeat this driving procedure three times.

+Your transmission is now purged and now ready for normal operation.